fieldtrip/website/development/project/distributed.md

 {% include image src="/assets/img/development/project/distributed/pipelines.jpg" width="500" %}

 The researcher can first analyze one subject completely (green box), and then move on with the next.
-Or the researcher can do a certain step for all subjects, and then move on with the next step for all subjects.
+Or the researcher can do a certain step for all subjects (blue box), and then move on with the next step for all subjects.

 In my (=Robert's) experience, the researchers will switch between the two strategies during the development of their analysis pipeline.

 ## Some thoughts on using aa